charancust/Music-Genre-Classification-using-Machine-Learning/Dataset.md

     - Allowed the model to focus on shorter patterns within each genre, making it more adaptable and capable of generalizing across different musical samples.
 Each 3-second segment was then used as an individual data point for training.
 The segmentation also enables the model to learn short-term characteristics, which are often more genre-specific than longer, blended soundscapes.

+## Access:

+The dataset can be accessed [here](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)